-- A student ranked first in each scholarship group will qualify for the amount of \$5000. - A student ranked in top 5% in each scholarship group will qualify for the amount of \$2000. - c) A student with average of 80% or higher will qualify for the amount of \$1000. - d) If a student is eligible for more than one university nominated scholarship, s/ he will receive the largest to which s/he is entitled.
+- A student ranked first in each scholarship group will qualify for the amount of \$5000. - A student ranked in top 5% in each scholarship group will qualify for the amount of \$2000. - c) A student with average of 80% or higher will qualify for the amount of \$1000. - d) If a student is eligible for more than one university nominated scholarship, s/ he will receive the largest to which they are entitled

-2.6.3 Bursaries
+2.6.4 Bursaries

-University bursaries are available under three programs: Entrance, Limited and General.
+University bursaries are available under three programs: entrance, limited and general.
 Awards range in value from \$250 to \$4000 and are based on demonstrated need of the student and availability of bursary funds.
 The holder of a bursary is expected to maintain a satisfactory academic record.
 Bursaries are not automatically renewed; a new application must be made each year.
-The online application form for university bursaries is available through the financial aid website here.
-The Entrance bursary program runs from mid-February to April and the limited and general bursary programs run from September to March of each year, each bursary has a separate due date.
+The online application form for university bursaries is available through the financial aid website.
+The entrance bursary program runs from mid-April to early June and the limited and general bursary programs run during the fall and winter semesters.
+Each program has unique deadlines; late submissions cannot be accepted.
 Bursary applications open by month, late submissions cannot be accepted.
 Bursaries are based primarily on financial need, satisfactory academic standing, and may include other criteria as specified by the donor(s).